 Performance Coaching: How To Become A Performance Coach

 In this guide, we will give you in-depth knowledge on how to become a performance coach.
-For a lot of factors, that we will soon discuss, the demand for performance coaches has grown exponentially in the last few years.
+For a lot of reasons that we will soon discuss, the demand for performance coaches has grown exponentially in the last few years.

 What is performance coaching?